Lowes Island, Virginia

+The community takes its name from an island on the south shore of the Potomac River.

 Geography

-Lowes Island is in the eastern corner of Loudoun County and is bordered to the east by Fairfax County, Virginia, and to the north, across the Potomac, by Montgomery County, Maryland.
+Lowes Island is in the eastern corner of Loudoun County and is bordered to the east by Fairfax County, and to the north, across the Potomac, by Montgomery County, Maryland.
 Neighboring communities are Great Falls to the east, Sugarland Run to the south, Cascades to the west, and Darnestown, Maryland, to the northeast.

 Lowes Island is 26 mi northwest of downtown Washington, D.C., and 15 mi east of Leesburg, the Loudoun county seat.

 According to the U.S. Census Bureau, the Lowes Island CDP has a total area of 8.2 sqkm, of which 7.8 sqkm are land and 0.4 sqkm, or 4.56%, are water.
 Sugarland Run forms the western border of the CDP, flowing north to the Potomac River at the physical Lowes Island.